 Phonics workshop resources

 We hold regular phonics workshops in school in which the following resources are provided.
 If you are unable to attend one of these workshops, please use the links below to read our family support materials.

-Click here to read our phonics booklet
+Click here to read our phonics guide

-Click here to read our reading booklet
+Click here to read our reading guide